royalisloyal/Walmart_Sales-_Analysis/README.md

    - **Table Creation**: Set up tables in MySQL using Python SQLAlchemy to automate table creation and data insertion.
    - **Verification**: Run initial SQL queries to confirm that the data has been loaded accurately.

-### 9. SQL Analysis: Complex Queries and Business Problem Solving
+### 9. SQL Analysis: Queries and Business Problem Solving
-   - **Business Problem-Solving**: Write and execute complex SQL queries to answer critical business questions, such as:
+   - **Business Problem-Solving**: Write and execute SQL queries to answer critical business questions, such as:
      - Revenue trends across branches and categories.
      - Identifying best-selling product categories.
      - Sales performance by time, city, and payment method.